TMHSDigital/DeepSeek-Wrapper/docs/web-ui-guide.md

 - Copy code blocks with a single click on the copy button
 - See the language identified in the top-right of each code block

+### Streaming UX: Safe Thinking Indicator (New)

+To reduce flashing and improve readability while the model is generating a response, the UI now uses a non-flashing "Thinking…" indicator:

+- A subtle progress bar communicates activity without strobing effects
+- A "Show details" toggle lets you expand a collapsible panel to view the live, streaming content
+- When expanded, all animations inside the details area are disabled to avoid visual flicker
+- On completion, the details panel auto-expands once, the bar fills, and animations remain off

+How to use:
+1. Send a message as usual
+2. While the model is thinking, click "Show details" to watch the response stream in real-time
+3. Click "Hide details" to collapse the panel and keep the conversation compact

+Accessibility notes:
+- The previous blinking cursor and animated dots have been removed to minimize potential seizure risks
+- The progress bar uses a gentle slide animation that is disabled when the details area is expanded
+- The indicator and controls are keyboard- and screen-reader-friendly (progressbar, aria-expanded)

 ### Uploading Files

 To provide context from a document: